NethermindEth/docs/docs/fundamentals/configuration.md

   </TabItem>
   </Tabs>

-  The full pruning trigger:
+  The full pruning trigger.

-  - `Manual`: Triggered manually.
-  - `StateDbSize`: Trigger when the state DB size is above the threshold.
-  - `VolumeFreeSpace`: Trigger when the free disk space where the state DB is stored is below the threshold.

   Allowed values:

-    - `Manual`
-    - `StateDbSize`
-    - `VolumeFreeSpace`
+    - `Manual`: Does not trigger.
+Pruning can be triggered manually.
+    - `StateDbSize`: Triggers when the state DB size is above the specified threshold.
+    - `VolumeFreeSpace`: Triggers when the free disk space where the state DB is stored is below the specified threshold.

   Defaults to `Manual`.